CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ### Task 2: Create DAX queries and update measure descriptions using Copilot

-Let's use Dax query copilot to generate a new measure for **total Sales after Discount (measure)** and update the description of the current measure.
+In this task, you will use DAX Query Copilot to extend your dataset with new calculations and improve documentation.
+Copilot will help you generate a new measure for **Total Sales after Discount** and update the description of an existing measure to ensure clarity and consistency.

 1. Select the **Dax query view (1)**, then **Copilot (Preview) (2).**